Sobhangh/IDP-Z3/docs/REST.md

             - relevant: Bool
             - reading : string  // English reading of the atom/term
-            - normal : Bool     // false if to be shown in expanded view only }
+            - normal : Bool     // false if to be shown in expanded view only
+            - is_assignment : Bool // true if the atom assigns a value to a symbol }
         }
     - '*laws*' : [